descarteslabs/descarteslabs-python/descarteslabs/catalog/readme.rst

 .. _network_exceptions:

-Note that many API calls result in a network request, which can result in a spurious `ClientError` or `ServerError` exception.
+Note that many API calls result in a network request, which can result in a spurious `~descarteslabs.client.exceptions.ClientError` or `~descarteslabs.client.exceptions.ServerError` exception.
 This has been documented for all calls that are susceptible to this.
-A non-exhaustive list of potential exceptions that can occur
+A non-exhaustive list of potential exceptions that can occur are:
-are:

 * `~descarteslabs.client.exceptions.AuthError` when you don't have the necessary credentials to access the Descartes Labs services.